 Theoretical FrameworkNovember 26, 2016 9:39 am

-“How the Resulst of a Measurement of a Component of a Spin- Particle Can Turn Out to be 100″,1 this is the rather provocative title of a paper published by Yakir Aharonov, David Z. Albert and Lev Vaidman (AAV) in early 1988.
+The issue of measurement is of fundamental significance in quantum mechanics which is applicable for the rather provocative title “How the Result of a Measurement of a Component of a Spin- Particle Can Turn Out to be 100″,1 of a paper published by Yakir Aharonov, David Z. Albert and Lev Vaidman (AAV) in early 1988.
 In this paper AAV propose what they call a “new kind of quantum variable” which they gave the unique name weak value.

 Suppose an object system S, on which a Hermitian operator shall be measured and a probe system P (often refereed to as ancilla and sometimes measurement device).
 An important point is that both are considered being quantum systems, as illustrated below left.
 The weak measurement procedure involving three steps: (i) preparation of an initial quantum state of the object system S, this is called pre-selection. (ii) a weak coupling of this system with a probe system P, with initial pointer state , via a coupling Hamiltonian .
 The initial state of the probe system P is supposed to be of Gaussian type (with initial spread ), having a q- and a p-representation given by and , respectively.
 The observables is the canonical variable of the probe system, with conjugate momentum and is a function with compact support near the time of the measurement – normalized such that its time integral is unity.
 The interaction is supposed to be sufficiently weak, so that the system S is only minimally disturbed.
 Using the spectral decomposition of the initial state in eigenstates of , given by and (eigenvalues ).
 The time evolution of the composite quantum system, consisting of both the object and the probe system is given by .
 Evaluating this expression yields an entanglement of probe and object system expressed as , which is a superposition a Gaussians (with width ) peaked at the eigenvalues .